For Immediate Release:

 Michael Jackson's Jacket Worn in "Thriller" Video (Est. $200,000/$400,000)

-FOR IMMEDIATE RELEASE Beverly Hills, CA – Monday, June 6th, 2011 —Julien’s Auctions, the world’s premiere entertainment and celebrity auction house announces a two-day summer event representing the single most historic collection of music memorabilia ever to be offered to the public on Saturday, June 25, 2011 and Sunday, June 26, 2011 at the Julien’s Auctions Gallery in Beverly Hills.
+FOR IMMEDIATE RELEASE Beverly Hills, CA – Monday, June 6th, 2011 – Julien’s Auctions, the world’s premier entertainment and celebrity auction house, announces a two-day summer event representing the single most historic collection of music memorabilia ever to be offered to the public on Saturday, June 25, 2011 and Sunday, June 26, 2011 at the Julien’s Auctions Gallery in Beverly Hills.

-The most significant highlight of the sale is the Michael Jackson Red Thriller Jacket (estimate $200,000-$400,000).
-The iconic jacket was worn by the great Michael Jackson during the filming of the epic video Thriller which went on to become the top grossing single and the highest selling album of all time makes its debut on the auction block.
+The most significant highlight of the sale is the Michael Jackson red Thriller jacket (estimate $200,000-$400,000).
+The iconic jacket, which was worn by the great Michael Jackson during the filming of the epic video Thriller, which went on to become the top grossing single and the highest selling album of all time, makes its debut on the auction block.
 The black and red style of the jacket became so identifiable with Jackson’s groundbreaking extended short film video for the single that he continued to use jackets of the same design when performing the song “Thriller” for the duration of his career.
 The jacket was designed by Deborah Nadoolman Landis.
 It was given by Michael Jackson to his longtime costume designers Dennis Tompkins and Michael Bush.
 Jackson brought this jacket to Tompkins and Bush to be used as reference for all of the subsequent concerts.
-The jacket is a black and red calf leather jacket with “Marc Laurent Paris” label featuring silver buckle, red silk lining, trapunto stitched collar, snap front closure and signature winged shoulders.
+The jacket is black and red calf leather with “Marc Laurent Paris” label featuring silver buckle, red silk lining, trapunto stitched collar, snap front closure and signature winged shoulders.
 It is inscribed on the inside lining “To Bush and Dennis, All My Love, Michael Jackson.”
 The sleeve is also signed “Love Michael Jackson.”
-Among the most recognizable and famous garment of the 20th century, Michael Jackson’s “Thriller” jacket sparked a 1980’s fashion craze like none other.
+Among the most recognizable and famous garments of the 20th century, Michael Jackson’s “Thriller” jacket sparked a 1980’s fashion craze like none other.

 The Marquee Club Stage played on by Jimi Hendrix is a once-in-a-lifetime offering and will be presented during the two-day sale.
-The two piece wooden stage extracted from the club at 90 Wardour Street in London where on Jan 26, 1967, the Jimi Hendrix Experience played.
-This is the first time this stage is offered and is accompanied by a door from the now closed club (estimate $10,000-20,000).
-In addition Jimi Hendrix once wrote "Here Comes the Sun" which was never professionally recorded.
-The unprecedented offering of two pages of handwritten lyrics and guitar instructions are accompanied by a recording of the song performed in Jimi's New York apartment.
-(Estimate $25,000-30,000)
+The two piece wooden stage extracted from the club at 90 Wardour Street in London where on January 26, 1967, the Jimi Hendrix Experience played.
+This is the first time this stage is offered and is accompanied by a door from the now closed club (estimate $10,000-$20,000).
+In addition; Jimi Hendrix once wrote "Here Comes the Sun" which was never professionally recorded.
+The unprecedented offering of two pages of handwritten lyrics and guitar instructions are accompanied by a recording of the song performed in Jimi's New York apartment (estimate $25,000-$30,000).

 The Exhibition of Music Icons for Julien’s Auctions, Beverly Hills is designed by Rush Jenkins and Klaus Baer of WRJ Design Associates, who have designed exhibitions for The Collection of Michael Jackson, The Estate of Johnny Cash, The Collection of Cher and more recently The Collection of Barbra Streisand.